Advanced Git: Rebase, Recovery & Branching Strategies

 Branching Strategies: Trunk-Based vs. GitFlow

-GitFlow's long-lived isolation branches and explicit merge mechanics (feature, develop, release, main) versus Trunk-Based Development's short-lived feature branches, continuous integration cycles, and feature flags.
-Choosing the workflow architecture that fits your team.
+Compare GitFlow's long-lived branches (feature, develop, release, main) with Trunk-Based Development's short-lived feature branches and feature flags.
+Understand the mechanics, tradeoffs, and team dynamics behind each workflow architecture.

 Ready to see what's really happening?